-It is our aim to create collection of oral history of the creative music scene (improvised, experimental, new music, jazz, &c. music) which is at the same time – following Gilles Deleuze’ and Félix Guattari’s notion of the rhizome – open to all sides.
-We do not appear as authors, we act as a medium, as translators and filters.
-The artists tell their story themselves, because : “Who else … would be better suited to speak about this product than the the instrument through which it appears?
-Surely, if such highly creative music can come from such minds, the same minds can give some insight about it and themselves in relationship” (Henry Threadgill).
-Our task then is the editing of the text and the graphic interpretations.
+The aim of THEORAL is to create a collection of oral history of the creative music scene (improvised, experimental, new music, jazz, &c.) which is at the same time – following Gilles Deleuze’ and Félix Guattari’s notion of the rhizome – permeable and open to all sides.
+The Editeur acts as a medium, translator and filter.
+The artists tell their story themselves, because: “Who else … would be better suited to speak about this product than the instrument through which it appears?
+Surely, if such highly creative music can come from such minds, the same minds can give some insight about it and themselves in relationship” (Henry Threadgill in: George Lewis 2009).
+Our task is the editing of the text and the graphic interpretations.

 The creative music scene does not exist independently from other dimensions of reality and is constantly interacting with them.
-Therefore we do not limit ourselves to write a music history isolated from outside influences.
-The realities and constraints in the life of our interlocuteurs and their impact on their art, plays a vital role in our conversations.
+Therefore the project is not limited to merely writing a music history but also a present and a possible future that is not isolated from outside influences and the other arts.
+The realities and constraints in the life of our interlocutors and their impact on their art, plays a vital role in our conversations.
 Art is always seen in relation to the social and the political.
 The private and the public are intertwined.
 This places these “philosophical biographies” in a historical-political-social context.

 Arising from this claim, it is not only musicians who contribute to the collection of oral history for THEORAL, but also artists from other disciplines, scientists and people who make an art or a science out of their life.